Zahoor-ishfaq/Hospital-Appointment-Booking-system-A-B-Testing-/README.md

-# Hospital Booking System UI/UX, A/B Test Dashboard
+# Hospital Booking System UI/UX, A/B Test

 ## 📋 Project Overview
 An A/B test was conducted to evaluate a redesigned booking system.